ctu-mrs/ctu-mrs.github.io/docs/60-simulations/01-gazebo/02-custom_drone.md

 In this tutorial, we will go through the process of adding a new vehicle to the MRS Gazebo simulation.
 The tutorial covers the following steps:

 * Custom directory setup
 * Model template creation in Jinja
 * Configuring a custom airframe for PX4
 * Adding the custom drone to the MRS drone spawner
 * Running the simulation with the MRS UAV System
-* Adding a custom optional sensor (configurable by the MRS drone spawner) The complete example drone is available in the [mrs_gazebo_custom_drone_example](https://github.com/ctu-mrs/mrs_gazebo_custom_drone_example) repository.
+* Adding a custom optional sensor (configurable by the MRS drone spawner)

+The complete example drone is available in the [mrs_gazebo_custom_drone_example](https://github.com/ctu-mrs/mrs_gazebo_custom_drone_example/tree/ros2) repository.

 ## Custom directory setup
 We highly recommend using a separate directory for your custom drones.
-The directory should be set up as a ROS package, which can be added into a ROS workspace and built with catkin.
+The directory should be set up as a ROS package, which can be added into a ROS workspace and built with colcon.
 The directory should follow this structure:

 ```yaml
 mrs_gazebo_custom_drone_example
   - package.xml